vaarmentano/prairiekit-jdbc/README.md

 ## Demo

-Refer to the [GettingStarted](src/docs/java/org/prairiekit/persist/jdbc/GettingStarted.java) guide for a quick walkthrough on using this library to define a new UDO definition, save it to the database, then perform persistent CRUD operations with this dynamically defined object.
+Refer to the [Getting Started](src/docs/java/org/prairiekit/persist/jdbc/GettingStarted.java) guide for a quick walkthrough on using this library to define a new UDO definition, save it to the database, then perform persistent CRUD operations with this dynamically defined object.

 ## Build